henrybluecats/edge_kb/dev-for-edge-relay.md

 ```
 OpenWrt Chaos Calmer 15.05.1 r48532 / BlueCats Edge-0.16.48 LuCI core-forwards branch (git-18.269.42020-7ff99c3)
 ```
-Please notice that the last segment(`7ff99c3`) in the above version string is the git commit hash which should be same with the git HEAD of the branch of your luci code `luci-bluecats`
+Please notice that the last segment(`7ff99c3`) in the version string above is the git commit hash which should be same with the git HEAD of the branch of your luci code `luci-bluecats` or the git tag.

 # Upload fireware to the AnimalControl
  - Make sure the firmware's fwUID is matched with the one displayed in `Add firmware` screen.